-The Ekspla SFG system is based on a mode-locked Nd:YAG laser with a 29 ps pulse duration, with 30 - 40 mJ pulse energy at 1,064 nm and a 50 Hz repetition rate.
+The Ekspla SFG system is based on a mode-locked Nd:YAG laser with a 29 ps pulse duration, 100 Hz repetition rate.
 The VIS channel of the SFG spectrometer consists of part of a laser output beam, usually with doubled frequency (532 nm) up to 0.5 mJ.
 The main part of the laser radiation goes to an optical parametric generator (OPG) with a difference frequency generation (DFG) extension.
 The IR channel of the spectrometer is pumped by the DFG output beam with energy in the range of ~40 - 200 μJ.
-Infrared light can be tuned in a very broad spectral range from 2.3 up to 10 (optionaly up to 16) μm.
-The bandwidth is 2 or 6 cm-1 (depending on the selected OPG model) and it is one of the main factors of SFG spectrometer spectral resolution.
+Infrared light can be tuned in a very broad spectral range from 2.3 up to 16 μ m.
+The bandwidth is 4 cm-1 and it is one of the main factors of SFG spectrometer spectral resolution.
 The second beam (VIS) is also narrowband at <2 cm-1.
 The spectrometer detection system has a temporal gate.
 It reduces noise collection and ambient light influence, which allows the spectrometer to be used even in a brightly illuminated room.
 The spectrometer does not have any acoustic noise because the laser is pumped by diodes.
 The spot size of the IR beam is adjustable.
 In this way, the appropriate energy density is achieved to avoid damaging the sample.
 Spectrum scanning, polarisation control and VIS beam attenuation are controlled from a computer.
 The spectrometer has a motorized polarisation switch for the IR, optionaly for the VIS, and optionaly the generated SFG light beams.
-Special detectors continuously monitor the energy of the VIS and mid-IR laser pulses, so IR energy is checked at each measurement point.
+Special detectors continuously monitor the energy of the VIS and mid-IR laser pulses, so IR energy is recorded at each measurement point.
 This makes it easy to normalize the resulting SFG vibrational spectrum.